aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/cells-formatting/alignment-settings/_index.md

 ##### **Text Direction**

 It is possible to set the reading order of text in cells.
 The reading order is the visual order in which characters, words, etc. are displayed.
-For example, English is a left to right language while Arabic is a right to left language.
+For example, English is a left‑to‑right language while Arabic is a right‑to‑left language.

 The reading order is set with the [**Style**](https://reference.aspose.com/cells/net/aspose.cells/style) object's [**TextDirection**](https://reference.aspose.com/cells/net/aspose.cells/style/properties/textdirection) property.
-Aspose.Cells provides pre-defined text direction types in the [**TextDirectionType**](https://reference.aspose.com/cells/net/aspose.cells/textdirectiontype) enumeration.
+Aspose.Cells provides pre‑defined text direction types in the [**TextDirectionType**](https://reference.aspose.com/cells/net/aspose.cells/textdirectiontype) enumeration.

 |**Text Direction Types**|**Description**|
 | :- | :- |